rm-hull/sound-flour/README.md

 (sine-wave 440 0.5) ; 440 Hz = Middle C
 ```
 Which returns a function that driven with a sampling tick, returns a value in
-the range ±1.0 that when streamed out, would approximates middle C.
+the range ±1.0 that when streamed out, would approximate middle C.

 A sine wave on its own is pretty boring; it only _becomes_ interesting when it
 can be composed with other functions,